Pablo Virgilio David: Bishop and cardinal

 On May 27, 2006, he was appointed by Pope Benedict XVI to be auxiliary bishop of San Fernando and titular bishop of the Guardialfiera.
 He was consecrated as a bishop by Manila Archbishop Cardinal Gaudencio Borbon Rosales, with San Fernando Archbishop Paciano Aniceto and Jaro Archbishop Angel Lagdameo as co-consecrators.

 In 2008, David was one of five bishops elected by the Catholic Bishops' Conference of the Philippines (CBCP) to attend the Synod of Bishops on the Word of God in October.
 He also won back control of shrine at Apung Mamacalulu from the private interests that owned the site of the chapel and commercialized it.
 He made it a site for popular pilgrimages and initiated the celebration of Mass there, which had previously been prohibited.

 Pope Francis named David as the second Bishop of Kalookan on October 14, 2015, succeeding Deogracias Iñiguez Jr. David was installed in the Cathedral of San Roque on January 2, 2016.
 He also took on the responsibilities of pastor of the cathedral parish.

 He has served as a member of the CBCP's Episcopal Commission on Biblical Apostolate, and he was elected to a four-year term as that organization's vice president in December 2017.

 David has been a critic of President Rodrigo Duterte's war on drugs.
 On July 19, 2019, the PNP–Criminal Investigation and Detection Group filed charges against David, fellow bishops Honesto Ongtioco and Socrates Villegas, and members of the opposition for "sedition, cyber libel, libel, estafa, harboring a criminal, and obstruction of justice".
-The charges were dropped in 2020.
+The charges were dropped in 2020 due to lack of evidence.
+In 2026, he criticized Senate President Alan Peter Cayetano's remarks on the drug war as a "pro-life" campaign.

 On September 10, 2019, Ateneo de Manila University conferred him its Bukas Palad Award for his service to the poor and his advocacy for fight social justice.

 David was elected president of CBCP by its 130 members on July 8, 2021, succeeding Archbishop Romulo Valles on December 1.
+Archbishop Gilbert Garcera succeeded him in 2025.

-The Catholic Bishops' Conference of the Philippines selected David, Bishop Mylo Hubert Vergara, and Cardinal Jose Advincula to represent the Philippines in the Universal Phase of the Synod on Synodality that took place at the Vatican on October 2023 and October 2024.
+The Catholic Bishops' Conference of the Philippines selected David, Bishop Mylo Hubert Vergara, and Cardinal Jose Advincula to represent the Philippines in the Universal Phase of the Synod on Synodality that took place at the Vatican in October 2023 and October 2024.
 Other Filipinos joining the Synod were Cardinal Luis Antonio Tagle, by virtue of his office as Pro-Prefect of the Dicastery for Evangelization, and Dr. Estela Padilla, a lay Filipino theologian, nominated by Pope Francis.

 In October 2023, David was elected as the Asian representative on the 7-member Commission on Information of that year's Synod of Bishops.
 In February 2024, David was elected as the vice president of the Federation of Asian Bishops' Conferences at the central committee meeting in Bangkok, succeeding Archbishop Malcolm Ranjith.